boltops-tools/terraspace/lib/terraspace/cli/help/init.md

-Typically, Terrasapce auto init should handle initialization.
+Typically, Terraspace auto init should handle initialization.
 You can run init if you need to though.

 ## Example